Skip to main content

 Gathering the CI/CD runner context requires a few steps:

-The first step is to install Chainloop CLI with the experimental platform plugin.
-You can learn more about installing Chainloop CLI here or just run the following command:
+The first step is to install Chainloop CLI EE.
+You can learn more about installing Chainloop CLI EE here or just run the following command:

-The above command will install the latest version of Chainloop CLI with the latest version of the experimental platform plugin.
+The above command will install the latest version of Chainloop CLI EE, which includes the runner context gathering feature.

 Create the Access Token